KadirKarabacak/nextjs-dashboard/README.md

 - Route groups allow you to organize files into logical groups **without affecting the URL path structure**.
 When you create a new folder using **parentheses ()**, the name won't be included in the URL path.
 - 👉 So **/dashboard/(overview)/page.tsx becomes /dashboard**

+## **Grouping Components**

+- You can use this pattern when you want multiple components to load in at the same time.
+- <a href="https://nextjs.org/learn/dashboard-app/streaming#grouping-components">Grouping Components in NextJS</a>